 1. Prepare Construction Site and Pour Foundation

 Often, site preparation and foundation work are performed by the same crew, but this may not be the case with a wooded lot.
-Using a backhoe and a bulldozer, the crew clears the site of rocks, debris and trees for the house and, if applicable, the septic system.
-The crew levels the site, puts up wooden forms to serve as a template for the foundation and digs the holes and trenches.
-Footings (structures where the house interfaces with the earth that supports it) are installed.
+Using a backhoe and a bulldozer, the crew clears the home site of rocks, debris and trees and, if applicable, digs for the septic system.

+Footings serve as the ground support system (usually formed using poured concrete and rebar) to keep the home from sinking.
 If your home is going to have a well, it will be dug at this point.
 If the home has a full basement, the hole is dug, the footings are formed and poured, and the foundation walls are formed and poured.
-If it’s slab-on-grade, the footings are dug, formed and poured; the area between them is leveled and fitted with utility runs (e.g. plumbing drains and electrical chases); and the slab is poured.
+If the foundation is slab-on-grade, the footings are dug, formed, and poured; the area between them is leveled and fitted with utility runs (e.g., plumbing drains and electrical chases); and the slab is poured.

-When the curing process is complete, a city inspector visits the site to make sure foundation components are up to code and installed properly.
-This inspection may be repeated depending on the type of foundation (slab, crawl space or basement).
+When the curing process is complete, a city inspector visits the site to make sure the foundation components are up to code and installed properly.
+This inspection may be repeated depending on the type of foundation (slab, crawl space, or basement).
 Your builder will then remove the forms and begin coordinating step No. 2, the framing phase.

 2. Complete Rough Framing

-3. Complete Rough Plumbing, Electrical HVAC
+3. Complete Rough Plumbing, Electrical and HVAC

-- Pipes and Wires
+- Pipes and wires

-- Sewer Lines and Vents
+- Sewer lines and vents

-- Water Supply Lines
+- Water supply lines

-- Ductwork for HVAC System
+- Ductwork for HVAC system

-- HVAC Vent Pipes
+- HVAC vent pipes

 Once the shell is finished, siding and roofing can be installed.
-At the same time, the electrical and plumbing contractors start running pipes and wires through the interior walls, ceilings and floors.
+At the same time, the electrical and plumbing contractors start running pipes and wires through the interior walls, ceilings, and floors.
 Sewer lines and vents, as well as water supply lines for each fixture, are installed.
 Bathtubs and one-piece shower/tub units are put in place at this point because there’s more room to maneuver large, heavy objects.

-Ductwork is installed for the heating, ventilation and air conditioning (HVAC) system, and possibly the furnace.
-HVAC vent pipes are installed through the roof and insulation is installed in the floors, walls and ceilings.
+Ductwork is installed for the heating, ventilation, and air conditioning (HVAC) system, and possibly the furnace.
+HVAC vent pipes are installed through the roof, and insulation is installed in the floors, walls, and ceilings.

 After the roofing goes on, the house is considered “dried in.”
-An electrician then installs receptacles for outlets, lights and switches and runs wires from the breaker panel to each receptacle.
-Wiring for telephones, cable TV and music systems is included in this work.
+An electrician then installs receptacles for outlets, lights, and switches, and runs wires from the breaker panel to each receptacle.
+Wiring for telephones, cable TV, and music systems is included in this work.

 Note that HVAC ducts and plumbing are usually installed before wiring because it’s easier to run wires around pipes and ducts than vice versa.

-Inspections #2, #3, #4
+Inspections #2, #3, and #4

 Rough framing, plumbing, and electrical and mechanical systems are inspected for compliance with building codes.
 Most likely these will be three different inspections.
 At the very least, the framing inspection will be conducted separately from the electrical/mechanical inspections.

-At this stage, drywall (also known as plasterboard, wallboard or gypsum board) is delivered to the building site.
+At this stage, drywall (also known as plasterboard, wallboard, or gypsum board) is delivered to the building site.